arc-language/arc-lang/parser/PACKAGE.md

 	// ExitExternParameterList is called when exiting the externParameterList production.
 	ExitExternParameterList(c *ExternParameterListContext)

+	// ExitGenericParams is called when exiting the genericParams production.
+	ExitGenericParams(c *GenericParamsContext)

+	// ExitGenericParamList is called when exiting the genericParamList production.
+	ExitGenericParamList(c *GenericParamListContext)

+	// ExitGenericArgs is called when exiting the genericArgs production.
+	ExitGenericArgs(c *GenericArgsContext)

+	// ExitTypeList is called when exiting the typeList production.
+	ExitTypeList(c *TypeListContext)

 	// ExitFunctionDecl is called when exiting the functionDecl production.
 	ExitFunctionDecl(c *FunctionDeclContext)

+	// ExitReturnType is called when exiting the returnType production.
+	ExitReturnType(c *ReturnTypeContext)

 	// ExitParameterList is called when exiting the parameterList production.
 	ExitParameterList(c *ParameterListContext)